UCGIS Fellows Program

 - A minimum of two additional support letters of recommendation that can speak to the specific question of why the individual should be accorded the honor and status of being a UCGIS Fellow.

 Electronic submissions are required.
-All submissions should be uploaded at http://www.giknet.org/ucgis.
+All submissions should be uploaded at http://www.spatial.maine.edu/~onsrud/uploads/.
 Only pdf and Word files are accepted.
 File titles should begin with the last name of the person nominated followed by the content of the submission.
 (Examples: SmithNomination.pdf, SmithVitae.doc, SmithSupportLtrByJones.docx).
 If you encounter technical difficulties, please contact Diana Sinton, Executive Director (email@example.com).
-Note:There is no need to fill the form fields for "Title of Document," "Names of Authors," or "Abstract."

 Guidance in Preparing Nomination Letters

 Nominators are strongly encouraged to contact Dr. Lynn Usery (firstname.lastname@example.org) if there are questions related to the nomination.
 Nominators are also encouraged to review the profiles of current fellows.